erwindev/college-app-tracker/README.md

 $ java -jar build/libs/college-app-tracker.jar
 ```

-Upon a successful run, you can access the Swagger documentation page by going to http://localhost:8080/swagger-ui.html
+Upon a successful run, you can access the Swagger documentation page by going to http://localhost:8080/swagger-ui.html.
+Additionally, the DB migration scripts will run courtesy of Flyway.
+The DB migration scripts will create the tables needed by the application as well as populate them.

 ## What's in the application